johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 ### `roll_initiative()`
 Used when the character with the effect rolls initiative **Returns:**
-- **RollResult**: Roll table created using the `RollResult()` helper function, note auto success and failure have no effect in this function.
+- **RollModifier**: Roll table created using the `RollModifier()` helper function, note auto success and failure have no effect in this function.

 ### `move(old_position, new_position)`
 Used whenever the character with the effect moves willingly from one position to the next.